How to Stop Worrying and Love the Bulldozer

 In this sense, McKibben is a perfect example of what Latin American sustainability scholar Miriam Lang described when critiquing the false promise of Correa administration programs in Ecuador:

-[His policies represented a false development in which] “so-called ‘human needs’ [such as massive energy production] continue to be established from above, in a way that is colonizing, technocratic, undemocratic, and definitely not intercultural, while taking into account either the voices nor parameters for welfare of indigenous peoples and other culturally different groups.”
+[His policies represented a false development in which] “so-called ‘human needs’ [such as massive energy production] continue to be established from above, in a way that is colonizing, technocratic, undemocratic, and definitely not intercultural, while taking into account neither the voices nor parameters for welfare of indigenous peoples and other culturally different groups.”

 In another paper, Liang describes McKibben-style energy and mining policies as: